wp-plugins/child-theme-configurator/readme.txt

 = Why doesn't the Parent Theme have any styles when I "View Parent CSS"? =

 Your Parent theme is probably using a non-standard location for the stylesheets.
 Check "Scan Parent Theme for additional stylesheets" on the Parent/Child tab and load the Child Theme again.

-= Why is everything backwards? =

-More than likely you selected "Scan Parent Theme for additional stylesheets" and your theme uses a "right-to-left" (rtl) stylesheet.
-Go to the @imports tab and remove the rtl stylesheet from the list of imported stylesheets.

 = Where is it in the Admin? =